botisimo/botisimo-documentation/docs/index.rst

 What is Botisimo?
 ^^^^^^^^^^^^^^^^^

-Botisimo is a cross-platform chat bot & viewer engagement tools as a service for Twitch, Mixer, YouTube, & Discord.
-Botisimo provides viewer loyalty tracking, custom commands, polls, chat logs, stream overlays, and more.
+Botisimo is a cross-platform chat bot & viewer engagement tools.
+Botisimo supports leading stream and chat platforms such as Twitch, Youtube, Facebook and Discord.
+Botisimo provides analytics for your chats as well as user tracking, custom commands, timers, polls, chat logs, stream overlays, song requests, and more.

 `Learn More at Botisimo.com → <https://botisimo.com>`_